 It is not only the body that will suffer from an abrupt withdrawal from a drink or drug, the brains chemistry changes also during the process of tolerance.
 Abrupt withdrawal can cause the brains chemistry to become very unbalanced so that the addict or alcoholic displays symptoms of mental as well as physical withdrawal.
 The mental and physical withdrawal will crave the drug to stop the symptoms, this is why so many fail to complete home drug detoxes or detoxes in the community where they can easily access alcohol and drugs.

-Each individual will be fully assessed on his or her own individual circumstances and treatment needs.
+Each individual will be fully assessed on their own individual circumstances and treatment needs.
 What may be suitable for one patient would be completely unsuitable for another, even when suffering from the same substance addiction.

 Factors such as length of addiction, general health, medications, age, sex and mental stability all have to be carefully considered when making a drug detox plan.